What To Expect

 - Synthetic or wool base layers for top & bottom - it's better to be warm than cold, you can always shed layers.
 Synthetic materials help to wick moisture away from your skin.
-Once again, do not wear cotton as a base layer, it holds moisture and freezes very well!
+Do not wear cotton as a base layer, it holds moisture and freezes very well!

 - Snow/Water resistant pants - very important, your 1st day will acquaint your butt to the snow, keep it warm & dry.

 - Hat or helmet.
 Remember, helmets are included with all rentals.
 Helmets are strongly encouraged.
 They're warm, comfy, safe, and all the cool kids are wearing them!

 - Warm, dry socks - Wear only one pair of socks.
 No cotton, really, it holds moisture and freezes quickly!